 - FIXAR aircraft

 - FIXAR xGroundControl software

 - Telemetry kit for communication with the aircraft in real-time

 No laptop is provided in the FIXAR supply kit unless on individual request.
 The user is required to install the FIXAR xGroundControl software on their own laptop (Windows and MacOS supported).

-Currently FIXAR xGroundControl Stations is available in English language only.
+Currently FIXAR xGroundControl Software is available in English language only.

 - Develop and edit all parameters of a flight mission.
 Create linear and area routes, flights, and landings.